-We are humbled by how our students and colleagues describe their experience of the Whetstone School of Lutherie.
+We are honored by how our students and colleagues describe their experience of the Whetstone School.
 We're even more proud of their accomplishments, and we are delighted to share some of their insights with you.

 "I remember the day that I decided to learn how to make my own acoustic guitar.
 My search for a school of lutherie in the New England area began on the Internet.
 The more I looked around, the more I kept finding encouraging information about the Whetstone School of Lutherie and the skilled founder and luthier, Scott Hausmann.